hdgarrood/purescript-benchotron/docs/Benchotron.md

   benchmarks will also take much longer to run.
 * `gen`: An Eff action which should produce a random input of the given argument size when executed.
 * `functions`: An array of competing functions to be benchmarked.
-The return type is `Any` just so that it typechecks; this module exports a function `toAny :: forall a. a -> Any` which you can use here.

 #### `BenchmarkFunction`